High Yield (HY),

 The requirements for weld heat treatment is greatly influenced by many factors, the application, the governing specifications or codes, the plate condition, plate thickness, the weld consumables the weld procedures, the weld size and amount of welds required.

-In many cases the manufacturer that uses ASTM steels will find that it is not necessary for the weld to match the mechanical properties of the steel, and will therefore typically utilize low hydrogen, higher ductile electrodes like E7018 /
+In many cases the manufacturer that uses the high strength ASTM steels will find that its not necessary for the weld to match the mechanical properties of the steel, and will therefore typically will utilize low hydrogen, higher ductile electrodes like SMAW E7018 / MIG E70S-3-6 / FCAW E71T-1.

-When using the low hydrogen electrodes, the pre and post heat treatment recommendations are frequently eliminated, however from a weld quality perspective always ensure that the weld locations are dry, the base metal is over 60F, and that rust and mill scale is removed from the weld area.
-Also even when heat treatment is not used it's frequently beneficial to not allow the multi-pass inter-pass weld temperatures to exceed 250 - 300F
+When using the low hydrogen electrodes, the pre and post heat treatment recommendations are frequently eliminated especially on mulltipass welds, however from a weld quality perspective always ensure that the weld area is dry, the base metal is over 60F, and that rust and mill scale is removed from the weld area.
+Also even when heat treatment is not used, it's beneficial to not allow the multi-pass inter-pass weld temperatures to exceed 300F

 Welding alloy steels often may require unique weld or heat treat considerations.
 Compare the low alloy steels chemistry and mechanicals with a standard A36 steel.
-Remember this site is only a guide, weld responsibility starts with "you" First verify the weld consumable and then the material heat treat recommendations.
+Remember this site is only a guide, weld responsibility starts with "you" and the development of a PQR.

 The "yield strength".
 The stress that can be applied to a base metal or weld without "permanent deformation" of the metal.